 See More Information about: NorthStar Tow-Behind Trailer Broadcast & Spot Sprayer

 Ironton Tow-Behind sprayer is an affordable but good quality sprayer.
 It has a 13-gallon hard plastic-made tank coated with UV-resistant material.
 It’s not a high storage capacity tank but enough for any small yard.

 The industrial-grade pump is mounted at the top of the tank.
-The one gallon per minute flow pump makes it suitable to spray around trees, bush, and fences.
-The pump is built to last and has a chemical resistant coating.
+The one gallon per minute flow pump makes it suitable to spray around trees, bushes, and fences.
+The pump is built to last and has a chemical-resistant coating.